Markdonya/TodoList/README.md

 # TodoList
-An example of Todo list for students https://markdonya.github.io/TodoList/
+An example of a Todo list for students https://markdonya.github.io/TodoList/